How to find old 401(k)s

 A 401(k) plan can help you save for your retirement.
 However, because these plans are employer-specific, the money doesn’t transfer automatically when you change your job.
-The funds either continue to remain in your old 401(k) account or go into unclaimed funds of the state government if you do not transfer them to your new account.
+If you leave a job, your 401(k) funds typically remain in your old account unless you take action.

-Finding an old 401(k) as soon as possible is critical if you want to maximize your future retirement income.
+Finding an old 401(k) as soon as possible can be critical if you want to maximize your future retirement income.
 This is largely because it’s more effective to know where all of your 401(k) money is, rather than having multiple 401(k) accounts, so that you can have complete control over your finances.
-Additionally, you can assess the fees and investment options of your old 401(k) and decide whether or not you want to keep the funds there, rollover the funds to your new 401(k) account, or rollover the funds to an Individual Retirement Account (IRA).
+Additionally, you can assess the fees and investment options of your old 401(k) and decide whether or not you want to keep the funds there, rollover the funds to your new 401(k) account, or rollover the funds to an individual retirement account (IRA)

 How to find an old 401(k): 11 ways